ttu/ruuvitag-sensor/README.md

 Current state and known bugs in [issue #78](https://github.com/ttu/ruuvitag-sensor/issues/78).

-Bleson works with Linux, macOS and Windows.
+Bleson works with Linux, macOS and partially with Windows.

 Requires _Python 3_.